Healthy dog treats are hard to find.

 It is actually quite difficult to find chicken dog treats that are fully China free.
 I am currently using Trader Joe’s chicken breast strips (stated made in the USA on the packaging).
-I have also tried Aunt Jeni’s treats.
-Another possibility is the Blue Wilderness jerky products.

 Here is what I found on Trader Joe’s –

 In October 2007, Trader Joe’s began to phase out foods imported from China amid concerns that standards on “organic” products from the country are not as stringent as they should be.
 Between February 2008 and April 2008, Trader Joe’s claimed to phase out single-ingredient products from China due to concerns over tainted goods.
 However, Trader Joe’s does not provide ‘Country of Origin’ disclosures on most of its private label brands, citing reasons of food source and supplier secrecy.